 Type C, Fee-for-Service

-All things being equal, a fee-for-service contract typically requires the lowest monthly fees and possibly the lowest entrance fees compared to Types A and B. However, if higher levels of care, such as assisted living or skilled nursing, are required, your monthly fee will increase to reflect the market rate.
+All things being equal, a fee-for-service contract typically requires the lowest monthly fees and possibly the lowest entrance payments compared to Types A and B. However, if higher levels of care, such as assisted living or skilled nursing, are required, your monthly fee will increase to reflect the market rate.

 A residency counselor can help you compare your options, answer your questions, and make the choice that’s best for you.